Frequently Asked Questions

 orfailed

 ) happens asynchronously.
-To get these final statuses reliably, you need to implement webhooks to receive Delivery Reports from MessageBird (see ""Next Steps"").
-The code examples provided map common API call errors, but a production system might need more detailed mapping or handling logic based on MessageBird's documentation.
+To get these final statuses reliably, you need to implement webhooks to receive Delivery Reports from MessageBird (see "Next Steps").
+The code examples provided map common API call errors, but a production system might need more comprehensive mapping or handling logic based on MessageBird's documentation12.
+Deployment and CI/CD

 To deploy your Node.js Express application: